clemsadand/multilingual-backpack-lm/README.md

   - [Europarl](https://www.statmt.org/europarl/): Parallel French-English corpus from the European Parliament proceedings.
   - [MultiUN](https://opus.nlpl.eu/MultiUN/en&fr/v1/MultiUN): Parallel corpus extracted from United Nations documents.

-Preprocessing scripts are provided in the scripts/ directory to download, clean, and tokenize the datasets.
+Preprocessing scripts are provided in the data/europarl/ and data/multiun/ directories to [tokenize](tokenizer/) and prepare for the datasets.

+##